wp-plugins/blip-slideshow/readme.txt

 * Bundled with Slideshow-1.3.1

 == Upgrade Notice ==

+= 1.2.5 =
+Will display an error if Prototype is detected.

 = 1.2.4 =
 Fixed a bug that made some SmugMug images not appear.
 Compatible with jQuery Colorbox.